-Other employees like the office’s social aspect: chatting in the break room and, okay, between breaks.
+Other employees like the office’s social aspect: chatting in the break room and, OK, between breaks.
 That’s often particularly pleasant because you all share the common bond of working for the same employer.
-That said, you don’t have much choice of coworkers—That annoying cube-mate could be pretty much unavoidable.
-Work at home or at the aforementioned places and you can reach out to friends and family and can simulate at least some of the office social life with software such as Sococo.
+That said, you don’t have much choice of co-workers—That annoying cube-mate could be pretty much unavoidable.
+Work at home or at the aforementioned places, and you can reach out to friends and family and can simulate at least some of the office social life with software such as Sococo .

 Still, other employees worry that if they’re out of sight, they’ll be out of mind when it comes time for plum assignments and promotions.
 That can at least be partially mitigated by strategically reaching out electronically, for example, with Skype, text, email, and even old-school telephone.
 Of course, bosses can schedule meetings to occur on Google Hangout, Zoom, or Skype.
 Plus, there’s a cool new option called Beam , which enables you to move around rather than sit planted at your desk.
 Remember, sitting is the new smoking.